PennyLaneAI/pennylane-lightning/README.rst

 .. header-start-inclusion-marker-do-not-remove

-The PennyLane-Lightning plugin provides a fast state-vector simulator written in C++ using `Eigen <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_.
+The PennyLane-Lightning plugin provides a fast state-vector simulator written in C++.

 `PennyLane <https://pennylane.readthedocs.io>`_ is a cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.